craftercms/docs/source/developers/draft.rst

   * Field ids may be compound, comprised of the full path to that field when such field is nested within repeat groups (e.g. ``carouselSlides_o.slideTitle_t``\ ).

-* Index: When working with collections (e.g. component selectors or repeat groups), the index of the item within it’s container collection (e.g. ``0``\ )
+* Index: When working with collections (e.g. component selectors or repeat groups), the index of the item within it's container collection (e.g. ``0``\ )

   * Indexes can be compound, comprised of the full path of indexes to that item in the collection (e.g. ``0.1``\ ).

-XB’s ICE engine requires — at times — what might be considered slightly more verbose markup structure.
+XB's ICE engine requires — at times — what might be considered slightly more verbose markup structure.
 In order for the system to be able to direct authors to every piece of the model, as well as allowing them to edit in line, you need to register each piece of the model as an element on your view.